jam06452/AI-Detection/README.md

 # What this does

 It takes a text input, it parses it, puts it into chunks, sends the chunks in parrallel through my AI Detection model.
 Then it returns a decimal output which I then jsonify to return to the frontend.
 The frontend then highlights which chunks are the most AI generated on a gradient.

+# How I made this

+I made a backend that takes in text and returns decimal, then I hooked it up to a simple html frontend claude made.
+I then optimized it with parallisation of chunks, then I redid the frontend to make it look pretty.

+# How is this ran

+Its ran as a container on an oracle VM in a compose project, cloudflare tunnels handles proxying it to a URL that I have a CNAME recording pointing to.